pmuens/awesome-serverless/README.md

 - [Serverless Stack](https://serverless-stack.com) - Building and deploying full-stack apps using the Serverless Framework and React on AWS ([GitHub repo](https://github.com/AnomalyInnovations/serverless-stack-com)).
 - [Serverless Nomad](https://www.serverlessnomad.com) - Blog about serverless technologies.
 - [The Serverless Way](https://theserverlessway.com) - Guides an toolings to go "the serverless way".
+- [OpenEvents](https://openevents.io) - A specification for describing event data in a common way.

 ## Blogs